 MS is an autoimmune disease that damages the central nervous system.
 The exact cause is not clear, but genetic and environmental factors likely play a role in its onset.

 Factors that increase the risk of developing MS include:

-- Age: MS most commonly affects people in their 20s or 30s, although it can occur at any age.
+- Age: MS most commonly appears in people between 20 and 40 years old, but it can occur at any age.

 - Sex: The condition affects at least twice as many women as men.

-- Infection: Several viruses may influence MS, including the Epstein-Barr virus.
+- Infection: Several viruses may increase the risk of MS, including the Epstein-Barr virus, which causes infectious mononucleosis.

 Anyone with early symptoms of MS should consult a doctor without delay.
 Damage to the central nervous system can occur even before a person experiences symptoms.

 Early diagnosis and treatment can provide the best chance of preventing disability.

 Many treatments can help slow the progression of MS and alleviate symptoms such as pain, fatigue, and bladder problems.

 The signs of MS can vary widely.
 Most people who develop MS start to have symptoms when they are in their 20s or 30s.

 Early signs include vision changes, numbness and tingling, weakness, and fatigue.
 However, these can also be signs of other health conditions.